Controls on chemicals in food

 - sweeteners - used to replace sugar in certain foods, eg energy reduced products

-Food additives and EU legislation
+Food additives and legislation

 Labelling and food additives